-Considering how important a decent score can be, taking action to improve it will be a great way to start 2016.
-Happily, 22% of survey respondents said that they'll set a New Year's Resolution to better manage their money, while 18% have vowed to place more importance on their credit score, but just how can you stick to these resolutions?
+Considering how important a decent score can be, taking action to improve it will be a great way to start 2017.
+Happily, 22% of aqua's survey respondents said that they'll set a New Year's Resolution to better manage their money, while 18% have vowed to place more importance on their credit score, but just how can you stick to these resolutions?

 Remember that a good score needs to be built up over time so you won't notice instantaneous results, but if you stick to your guns and commit to better money management, you could end the year with a far better score than when you started.